ReproNim/module-reproducible-basics/_episodes/02-vcs.md

 [DataLad] project relies on git and git-annex and establishes an integrated data monitoring, management and distribution environment.
-As a sample of a data distribution, based on a number of "data crawlers" it provides unified access to over 10TB of neural data from various portals and initiatives (such as CRCNS, OpenfMRI, etc).
+As a sample of a data distribution based on a number of "data crawlers" for existing data portals, it provides unified access to over 10TB of neural data from various initiatives (such as CRCNS, OpenfMRI, etc).

 > ## External teaching materials
 > - [DataLad lecture and demo (Full: 55 min)](https://www.youtube.com/watch?v=sDP1jhRkKRo)